glampert/ps2-homebrew/source/README.md

 **`.h/.hpp` file convention:**

-This is *almost* a convention in this project: Files with the `.hpp` extension are human-generate C++ header files while file with the `.h` extension are (almost always) machine-generated raw textual includes.
+This is *almost* a convention in this project: Files with the `.hpp` extension are human-generate C++ header files while files with the `.h` extension are (almost always) machine-generated raw textual includes.
 This project makes heavy use of built-in assets for things like fonts and bitmaps, dumped as C-style arrays of bytes and then embedded into the source code.
 For such files, the `.h` extension is used to differentiate them from programmer-written C++ includes.
 This is an inconsistent notation though, some `.h` files in this project